MurrayDesnoyer/stripetest/README.md

 # Accept a Payment with Stripe Checkout

 Stripe Checkout is the fastest way to get started with payments.
-Included are some basic build and run scripts you can use to start up the application.
+The workflow is a FORM commit html call from Hubspot.
+To the returned Checkout scession from stripe we add the item, Succsee route, Cancel route.
+These Routes then send out the approperiate email templete and frturns the customer to Hubspot correct URL.
+This package uses, nodejs, mailtrap, Hubspot, Stripe API Checkout.

 ## Set Price ID